snetbl/potatoes/README.md

-The default configuration in this function is running outlier detection on the dataset generatedData/datasets/ova_mnist_bc0_rm0.005_s10_0/data/ova_mnist_bc_0_rm0.005_000.npz with the models: Isolation Forest, One-Class SVM, regularized Auteencoder, and POTATOES.
+The default configuration in this function is running outlier detection on the dataset generatedData/datasets/ova_mnist_bc0_rm0.005_s10_0/data/ova_mnist_bc_0_rm0.005_000.npz with the models: Isolation Forest, One-Class SVM, regularized Autoencoder, and POTATOES.
 The metrics used are ROC AUC, AP, OF1, and prec@20.
 All this can be changed in this configuration function.
 The evaluation results are saved under generatedData next to the datasets the evaluation was run on.